You will normally require an English or English-related Honours degree (at least a 2:1 or equivalent) from a recognised university.

 Please use the 'additional comments' section of the application form to provide a personal statement.

 In addition to your three module choices, you will also need to include a piece of written work of approximately 2,000 words in length on a literary subject.
 This can be any piece of literary-critical work you have completed recently and may be emailed to the applicant portal.

 Months of entry

-An MA in Medieval and Renaissance Literary Studies is often the platform for further research at PhD level, as well as providing an excellent grounding for jobs in education, the arts and the media.
+An MA in English is often the platform for further research at PhD level, as well as providing an excellent grounding for jobs in education, the arts and the media.Course Structure

-If you choose to take this named pathway, you will be expected to select at least two modules from those available within the pathway and to write your dissertation in an area related to it.
-Your third optional module may, if you wish, be chosen from the full list of MA modules on offer in the Department.
+If you choose to take one of the named pathways, you will be expected to select two modules from those available within a pathway and to write your dissertation in an area related to your named pathway.
+You need not confine your choices to a named pathway, as on the broad MA in English Literary Studies you may choose any three from the full list of modules on offer if you prefer.
 Students may, with permission, take one module from other modules on offer elsewhere in the Faculty of Arts and Humanities.
-All students must take the core Research Methods and Resources module and the dissertation alongside their three optional modules.Core Modules
+All students must take the core Research Methods and Resources module and the dissertation alongside their three optional modules.

 Information for international students

 We welcome applications from holders of international qualifications.
 For advice on the equivalency of international qualifications, please contact our International Office.